packit/deployment/docs/monitoring.md

+---
+title: Monitoring
+---

-## Monitoring of packit-service
+# Monitoring of Packit Service

-### Pushgateway
+## Pushgateway

-To record _packit-service_ related metrics from Celery tasks we are going to use [Prometheus Pushgateway](https://github.com/prometheus/pushgateway) which is [deployed](../openshift/pushgateway.yml.j2) in our cluster.
+To record _Packit Service_-related metrics from Celery tasks we are going to use [Prometheus Pushgateway](https://github.com/prometheus/pushgateway) which is [deployed](../openshift/pushgateway.yml.j2) in our cluster.
 It can collect the metrics from the workers and provide the `/metrics` endpoint for Prometheus.